We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The New Balance 990v5 is an investment, but it’s one worth making if you need a wide shoe.
 Both men’s and women’s sizes are available in multiple widths, including wide, X-wide, and XX-wide.

-Made with suede, breathable mesh, and a comfortable Ortholite insert, this classic shoe offers a perfect blend of stability and cushioning.
-Plus, the 990v5 is one of the only shoes from a major shoe company still manufactured in the United States.
+Made with suede, breathable mesh, and a comfortable Ortholite insert, this shoe offers a perfect blend of stability and cushioning.

-If you’re looking for a cushioned and supportive daily trainer that also works for wide feet, the Ghost 13 is a staple in the Brooks lineup and a favorite among runners.
+If you’re looking for a cushioned and supportive daily trainer that also works for wide feet, the Solstice XT2 is a staple in the Altra lineup.
+It’s also a favorite among runners who want a shoe that also doubles as a cross-trainer.

-If you need stability with the option to go wide, the Brooks Adrenaline GTS21 is worth a try.
+If you need cushion, support, and medium stability with the option to go wide, the Brooks Adrenaline GTS 22 is worth a try.

 Designed for all running types, the Adrenaline is a better fit for runners with a medium to high arch.